 Commitment to Compliance with Americans with Disabilities Act

-GFC abides by all provisions of the Americans with Disabilities Act (ADA).
-We will not discriminate against any individual who demonstrates the qualifications necessary to perform the duties of a particular position in the organization.
-Medical or physical disabilities will be considered only when they prevent the employee from performing the essential functions of the assigned job and no reasonable accommodation can be made to allow the employee to satisfactorily perform the assigned job.
+GFC abides by the provisions of the Americans with Disabilities Act (ADA).
+We will not discriminate against individual with disabilities on the basis of disability in our services, programs, activities, or employment.
+Upon request, we will make reasonable modifications and/or accommodations to ensure that people with disabilities have an equal opportunity to participate in, and enjoy, our programs, services, and activities.
+When considering applicants for employment, medical or physical disabilities will be considered only when they prevent otherwise qualified individuals from performing the essential functions of the assigned job and no reasonable accommodation can be made to allow the individual to satisfactorily perform the assigned job.

-If you feel you have experienced discrimination based on your medical or physical disabilities, please contact the Human Resources Department or fill out and mail this form.
+If you feel you have experienced discrimination based on your medical or physical disabilities, please contact the Human Resources Department by phone (678-476-6220) or in person, or fill out and mail this form.

 Commitment to Ethical Conduct

 It is important to our agency that all of our resources, including our financial ones, are used appropriately and wisely.
 If you should discover an instance where you believe waste, fraud or abuse is happening, please contact the HR Director who serves as the agency’s Ethics Officer.
 You may do this by contacting our Human Resources Department or filling out and mailing this form.

 If you do not feel that the issue has been sufficiently addressed or handled properly, you may also report your concerns to the state’s Inspector General.
 Please remember that all reports are subject to the Open Records Act, so confidentiality cannot be guaranteed.